Karyum/Workshop-Software-Architecture-Design/README.md

 - To start developing the critical ability to identify distinct elements of your app and their relations.
 - To apply this knowledge, and learn how you might begin architecting an app pre-build.

-### Group Introduction To Topic

-Presentation on The Importance of Software Architecture -- see [pages 3-7](http://csse.usc.edu/GSAW/gsaw2003/s13/northrop.pdf) as a group.

 ### What Is Software Architecture Design?

 - ##### Architecture is a *general* term for the overall structure of a software system.
 Fundamentally, it's about managing complexity.